Misdemeanor Driving in Violation of Restricted License

 Under Michigan law, while driving with a restricted license, a person must carry proof of their destination and the hours of any employment, class, or other reason for traveling and shall display that proof upon a peace officer’s request.

-Your Rights if Charged with Misdemeanor Driving in Violation of a Restricted License
+Your Rights if Charged with Misdemeanor for Violation of a Restricted License

-If you are ticketed, arrested, or charged with violating your restricted driver’s license, you must appear in a district court for arraignment.
+If you are ticketed, arrested, or charged with violation of your restricted license, you must appear in a district court for arraignment.
 You will have the right to be released on a reasonable bond.
 Following the arraignment, you can enter a guilty or not guilty plea.
 It is best to plead not guilty, at least at first.

 Additionally, you will have the right at a hearing to an attorney, to be presumed innocent, to a trial, to testify or not testify (and not have your silence used against you), to call witnesses, and to cross-examine the prosecutor’s witnesses.
 The prosecutor must prove your guilt beyond a reasonable doubt.

-If you face charges, it is essential that you have experienced legal counsel protecting and defending you in court.
+If you face charges for violation of a restricted license, it is essential that you have experienced legal counsel protecting and defending you in court.
 A cycle of misdemeanor driving convictions and license restrictions or suspensions can be hard to break.
-A savvy, experienced, and reputable defense lawyer can potentially help you avoid a conviction and a resulting additional suspension or a revocation of your driving privileges.
+A savvy, experienced, and reputable defense lawyer can potentially help you avoid a conviction and a resulting additional suspension or a revocation of your driving privileges for the violation of a restricted license.

 Michigan Criminal Defense Attorney